Welcome

 • OCIA Sign-Up

-Church or those who are Catholic and wish to complete their initiation by receiving their First Communion and Confirmation.
+We will soon begin our new class for adults who are seeking to enter the Catholic Church or those who are Catholic and wish to complete their initiation by receiving their First Communion and Confirmation.

 It is not too late to join the new group, but you cannot wait any longer to enroll.
 We must begin in the 2026 Easter season and usually end next Easter 2027.